hakerdefo/hakerdefo.github.io/_posts/2021-04-02-slide-guitarist-on-concert-for-george.md

 Around two minutes and forty five seconds into this live song one can see a guy wearing a cap playing a guitar.
 Without a doubt he is playing a slide guitar.
 But who is he?
 He is Marc Mann.
 A multifaceted musician with a master's degree in music from UCLA.
-Beside being a great guitarist he is a good keyboardist too.
+Beside being a great guitarist he is also a good keyboardist.
 Marc is also a programmer, arranger and conductor.
 He has frequently collaborated with Jeff Lynne, Electric Light Orchestra, Oingo Boingo and Danny Elfman.
 Marc has over 50 albums to his credits working with top artists.
-Coming back to Concert for George Marc Mann played slide guitar on "Isn't It a Pity", "For You Blue", "All Things Must Pass".
-He also played lead guitar on "Something" and "While My Guitar Gently Weeps".
+Coming back to Concert for George, Marc Mann also played slide guitar on "Isn't It a Pity", "For You Blue", "All Things Must Pass".
+He played lead guitar on "Something" and "While My Guitar Gently Weeps".
 So finally I have the answer for my friend.
 Putting this up here with the hope that some music loving soul will find this useful.